cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 <a id="automatic_layout_algorithms"> </a>
 ## Automatic Layout Algorithms

-The Layout menu has an array of features for organizing the network visually according to one of several algorithms, aligning and rotating groups of nodes, and adjusting the size of the network.
+The **Layout** menu has an array of features for organizing the network visually according to one of several algorithms, aligning and rotating groups of nodes, and adjusting the size of the network.
 Cytoscape layouts have three different sources, which are reflected in the **Layout** menu.

-Cytoscape Layouts have the option to operate on only the selected nodes, and all provide a **Settings...** panel to change the parameters of the algorithm.
+Cytoscape layouts have the option to operate on only the selected nodes, and all provide a **Settings...** panel to change the parameters of the algorithm.
 Most of the Cytoscape layouts also partition the graph before performing the layout.
 In addition, many of these layouts include the